 To add a tracking item:

-The selected budget is added as a tracking item with an automatically assigned instance, on which you can plan the input and output and track actuals to see how well your labor is performing.
+The selected budget is added as a tracking item with an automatically assigned instance.
+You can plan input and output, and track actuals to monitor labor performance.

 Add an instance by selecting the More menu next to the tracking item and then the Add Instance option.
 This action may be helpful when you want to break down a tracking item.
 For example, you have several locations under one budget and want to track performance on all of them.